-15 years ago a humble and tentative endeavour, Matsalu Nature Film Festival has now become one of the renowned and respected festivals in the film world, winning more and more attention with every subsequent year.
+18 years ago a humble and tentative endeavour, Matsalu Nature Film Festival has now become one of the renowned and respected festivals in the film world, winning more and more attention with every subsequent year.
 Once started under the parallel name „Green Gate“ with this identifiable and obvious flavour of local event, it has now absolutely different dimensionality, covering the whole world.
-While in the very first year only 23 competing films from 7 different countries were shown to the audience during three days, in 2016 filmmakers from 90 countries submitted over 900 wonderful nature films from all over the world.
-While in 2003 there were participants from only Estonia, Latvia, Finland, Sweden, Russia, Poland and New Zealand the present patternis too complicated to sketch it onto an imaginable map.
+While in the very first year only 23 competing films from 7 different countries were shown to the audience during three days, in 2019 filmmakers from over 80 countries submitted over 1000 wonderful nature films from all over the world.
+While in 2003 there were participants from only Estonia, Latvia, Finland, Sweden, Russia, Poland and New Zealand the present pattern is too complicated to sketch it onto an imaginable map.

 From the very beginning it was decided to hold the festival as an annual event to distribute the organizational work throughout the year.
 Thanks to the joint efforts of the team and assisting volunteers who facilitated the activities in every possible way the festival has always earned respect and praise for both the content and organizational work.
 Lihula Culture Centre - a huge and multifarious building – has played an important role in this success.
-It was the new breathing of this huge and somewhat monstrous house, while now it seems to be the only possible alternative for holding the film party.
-By now also the scope of events has grown remarkably – there are parallel film sessions held in Haapsalu and in Tallinn.
-Besides, winning films are screened all over Estonia during the rest of the year.
+It was the new breathing of this somewhat monstrous house, while now it seems to be the only possible alternative for holding the film party.
+By now also the scope of events has grown remarkably and a selection of films are shown all over Estonia - in Pärnu, Haapsalu, Tallinn, Tartu etc.

 From the first year one important component of the festival has been nature photography.
 There have always been stunning exhibitions and audience-grabbing workshops going on, while one of the festival days has usually been fully devoted to photography.
 In addition to renowned masters from Estonia and Finland there have been exhibitions by esteemed photographers from other countries as well.
 On top of that there has always been an exhibition by the winners of Estonia’s biggest nature photo competition - Nature Year Photo.